RupeshBhandari/website/_posts/2025-01-29-Inferential-Statistics-A-Comprehensive-Guide.md

 ### 6.1 Non-Parametric Tests

-Used when data doesn’t meet normality assumptions.
+Non-parametric tests are used when data doesn’t meet the assumptions of normality.

-- **Wilcoxon Signed-Rank Test**: Alternative to paired t-test.
+- **Wilcoxon Signed-Rank Test**: Alternative to the paired t-test.
-- **Mann-Whitney U Test**: Alternative to independent t-test.
+- **Mann-Whitney U Test**: Alternative to the independent t-test.
 - **Kruskal-Wallis Test**: Alternative to ANOVA.

 ### 6.2 Bayesian Inference

-Unlike traditional **frequentist statistics**, Bayesian inference updates probabilities as new data becomes available.
+Bayesian inference differs from frequentist statistics by updating probabilities as new data becomes available.
+Bayes' Theorem is used to calculate the posterior probability:

-Bayes’ Theorem:

-\[
+$$
 P(H | D) = \frac{P(D | H) P(H)}{P(D)}
-\]
+$$

 where:
 - \( P(H | D) \) is the updated probability after observing data.